Skip to main content

 • User: Contains the user's input or query that the model should respond to.

 • Chat History: This is a special placeholder where Memory is used to provide context of the conversation.
-To use Memory add a Buffer Memory node to your flow and hook it up to your AI Function
+To use Memory add a Buffer Memory node to your flow and hook it up to your LLM

 Input Schema